MicrosoftDocs/powerbi-docs/powerbi-docs/service-usage-metrics.md

 ![Save as](media/service-usage-metrics/power-bi-save-as.png)

-Use **Save as** to convert the usage metrics report to a full-featured Power BI report that can be customized and shared.
-Once you’ve created a personalized copy, you’ll get full access to the underlying dataset, allowing you to customize the usage metrics report to your specific needs.
-You can even use Power BI Desktop to build custom usage metrics reports using the [live connection to Power BI service feature](https://powerbi.microsoft.com/blog/connecting-to-datasets-in-the-power-bi-service-from-desktop).
+Use **Save as** to convert the usage metrics report to a regular Power BI report that you can customize and share.
+After you create a copy, you can customize the usage metrics report to your specific needs.
+You can also use Power BI Desktop to build custom usage metrics reports using the [live connection to Power BI service feature](https://powerbi.microsoft.com/blog/connecting-to-datasets-in-the-power-bi-service-from-desktop).

 Better yet, the underlying dataset includes the usage details for all dashboards or reports in the workspace.
 This opens up yet another world of possibilities.
 You could, for example, create a report which compares all dashboards in your workspace based on usage.
 Or, you could create a usage metrics dashboard for your Power BI app by aggregating usage across all the content distributed within that app.
 See [remove the Page level filter](#remove-the-filter-to-see-all-the-usage-metrics-data-in-the-workspace) below.